hamza93-ai/Playing-Card-Detection-YOLOv8/README.md

 # 🃏 Playing Card Detection System — YOLOv8

 A real-time playing card detection system built using **YOLOv8** deep learning architecture.
-The model is trained to detect and classify all **52 standard playing cards** through a live webcam feed, deployed entirely in the browser using **ONNX Runtime**.
+The model is trained to detect and classify all **52 standard playing cards** through a live webcam feed, deployed entirely in the browser using **ONNX Runtime Web**.

 > 👥 Group Members: 73, 93, 33, 65 | 📚 Subject: Machine Learning | 👨‍🏫 Instructor: Sir Hamza Farooqi